 • Search results are location-specific.
 If you see a drop in ranking, check for other geographical areas to be completely sure about the drop and come up with strategic action plans.

-• You are most likely being penalized by Google for implementing outdated or spammy link-building plans.
+• You are most likely being penalised by Google for implementing outdated or spammy link-building plans.

 • If your website has too many navigations, visitors will leave.
-Build a website that restricts navigation to two or three clicks.
+Build a website that restricts navigation to two or three clicks from the homepage.

 • You’re using duplicate content or existing content without implementing a canonical tag or more.